joolstorrentecalo/gitlab-foss/doc/ci/environments/index.md

 GitLab Auto Rollback eases this workflow by automatically triggering a rollback when a [critical alert](../../operations/incident_management/alerts.md) is detected.
-For GitLab to select the appropriate environment for the rollback, the alert should contain a `gitlab_environment_name` key with the name of the environment.
 GitLab selects and redeploys the most recent successful deployment.

 Limitations of GitLab Auto Rollback: